 Harold is buried in an official Australian War Grave in the Bunbury General Cemetery located in the Methodist D Section at Plot No. 16.

-( Italian Researcher Marco SOGGETTO has been researching the stories of the Australian Prisoners of War who escaped from the Vercelli Camp, and he is keen for Family Members to contact him at- firstname.lastname@example.org to assist in gathering further information to enable him to publish a book detailing the survival and exploits of these POW’s.
+( Italian Researcher Marco SOGGETTO has been researching the stories of the Australian Prisoners of War who escaped from the Vercelli Camp, and he is keen for Family Members to contact him at- email@example.com to assist in gathering further information.
+He has published a book ” Braccati ” ( Only released in the Italian Language at this stage ) , which details the survival and exploits of these POW’s.
 Please contact him to provide any details that can help him with his project).